drequeceler/appgyver-js-api/topics/file/methods/unzip.md

 **Parameters**

 * *string* **filenameWithPath**<br>
   A string containing the filename and path of the file to be unzipped.
 The path is relative to the `Documents` directory on your device.
-Thus, a file located at `MY_PROJECT/www/myzip.zip` on your disk will be accessible via the path `Application/www/myzip.zip`.
+Thus, a file located at `MY_PROJECT/views/shared/myzip.zip` on your disk will be accessible via the path `Application/shared/myzip.zip` (the `views` folder is removed when the app is downloaded onto the mobile device's file system).
 * *string* **toPath**<br>
   A string containing the path where the file will be unzipped.
 The path is relative to the `Documents` directory on your device.
 * *function* **successCallback**<br>